 “We are going to teach you how to turn yourself into a scientific experiment of one, so you can figure out for yourself, once and for all, whether the foods you are eating are making you more healthy or less healthy.
 And that’s worth more than any scientific findings you read about—because there hasn't been a single scientific experiment that includes you as a subject.”

 The citation provided for this paragraph is a link to a blog post by Epistemocrat, a medical student at The Johns Hopkins University School of Medicine and a fan of the Paleo Diet .
 In his post, he talks about applying Nassim Taleb’s Black Swan logic to n=1 health such as creating meta-rules for eating like “Don't eat anything that causes a negative physiological reaction”.
-This seems all well and good (if not a bit too black and white), but Epistemocrat goes on to apply this rule in a way that demonstrates a shocking oblivity to basic chemistry concepts for someone who is a med student.
+This seems all well and good (if not a bit too black and white), but Epistemocrat goes on to apply this rule in a way that demonstrates a lack of understanding of basic chemistry concepts for someone who is a med student.

-“I don't need to test HFCS again on my own body--don't want to eat something that is one chemical step away from plastic and then watch my body produce alien tissues as a result (our metabolisms simply can't handle that stuff).”
+“I don't need to test HFCS [high-fructose corn syrup] again on my own body--don't want to eat something that is one chemical step away from plastic and then watch my body produce alien tissues as a result (our metabolisms simply can't handle that stuff).”

-Two issues here.
-Preying on people’s chemophobia and an ignorance of metabolism.
 Let’s tackle the chemophobia first.
 I don't know if HFCS is one chemical step away from plastic.
-I don't care and neither should you.
+I don't actually care much and neither should you.
 Here’s why.

 Combine the right forms of those together and they form the deadly substance known as sodium chloride, otherwise known as table salt.

 You see what I'm getting at here?
-Saying HFCS is one step away from plastic is just a fear-mongering ploy that is used to prey on the general public and their lack of knowledge about chemistry.
+Saying HFCS is one step away from plastic is just a fear-mongering ploy that is used to prey on the public and their general lack of knowledge about chemistry.
+What matters is how HFCS is metabolized in your body, not what scary chemical it may or may not have similarities to.
+I tackle the subject of HFCS in my review of Chapter 8: Sugar, Sweeteners, and Alcohol.

 The second issue is the metabolism of fructose from “natural” versus “unnatural” sources.
 Let’s play a game.
 On the left, we have some fructose from an orange.
 On the right, we have some from a Coca-Cola sweetened with HFCS.
 Can you tell the difference?